zincbase/zincdb/docs/Getting started.md

 await db.get(["connections", "max"]);
 ```

 The overall resulting structure is very "tree-like".
-For example, a key like `["permissions", "read", "allowed"]` implies the intermediate paths `["permissions"]` or `["permissions", "read"]`, as addressing "branch" nodes and the entire sequence, i.e. `["permissions", "read", "allowed"]` as representing a "leaf" node (note this also lends itself to the empty array `[]` as representing the top or "root" node - which is supported by the library in lookup operations as well).
+For example, if a path like `["permissions", "read", "allowed"]` is assigned a value it tends to resemble a "leaf" node.
+This also suggests the intermediate paths `["permissions"]` or `["permissions", "read"]`, would specify something akin to "branch" nodes, and the empty array `[]` as representing the top or "root" node - which is in fact supported by the library in lookup operations as well.

-One way this differs from a more traditional tree structure, however, is that intermediate nodes are defined _ad-hoc_, i.e. they are introduced on the basis of first-usage alone and do not require any explicit prior declaration.
+One way this differs from a more traditional tree structures, however, is that intermediate nodes are defined _ad-hoc_, i.e. they are introduced on the basis of first-usage alone and do not require any explicit prior declaration.
 For example, since `["permissions"]` has already been used as an intermediate path (i.e. a "branch" node), trying to subsequently assign it its own value would result in an error:

 ```ts
 wait put(["permissions"], "hi"); // <-- Error here